zesterer/parze/README.md

 ## Explicit Form

-While Parze uses operator overloading for much of its declarative notation, it is possible (and often useful) to make use of the more explicit method-based notation.
+While Parze encourage use of macros for much of its declarative notation, it is possible (and often useful) to make use of the more explicit rust-y notation.

 Here is the Brainfuck parser given above, declared in explicit form.